 Oubliette is a computer game that involves players traversing a complex dungeon with advanced monsters.
 The player needs to defeat their adversaries and other obstacles in order to acquire the treasure that is hidden in the depths of the dungeon.
 The dungeon and its monsters learn and adapt to the players skill sets, as the player becomes more powerful, the dungeon becomes more complex and the monsters become more intelligent.
 Artificial intelligence algorithms are used to create more complex levels of the dungeon, and monsters become more competitive to the players skill sets.
 The players gain strength and skill by defeating monsters, avoiding poison, and finding hidden treasure.

-I am currently developing a new app called, “TuskTM“, which creates music compositions, written to run on Mac devices, such as the iPhone and iPad.
-This app uses an artificial intelligent process called, “cellular automata” or “CA”, where a user-created melody is propagated using a rule-based system.
+I am currently developing a new application called, “TuskTM“, which creates music compositions, baed on existing melodic sequences.
+This uses an artificial intelligent process called, “cellular automata” or “CA”, where a user-created melody is propagated using a rule-based system.
 The software creates a piece of music and is played back to the user.
 Depending upon the rule system and initial conditions used for the CA routine, the music can go back and forth from a normal melody or harmony to a more chaotic structure.

 The following describes how cellular automata can be applied to music composition: